Categories

 Jibu

-• Only one in four people in Africa has access to a safe source of drinking water (ONU)
+• Only one in four people in Africa has access to a source of safe drinking water (Source

 Play video